676 - The South Fork Fishing and Hunting Club Part 2 - Reverse Dollop

 Also a ton of dead animals and people.

-But you can get some night and get some fishing ins, a little recreation.
+but you can get some night and get some fishing ins a little little recreation.
+Well,

-jesus christ it's hard to know exactly what happened how a massive dam of debris was now smoking on fire no maybe it was but i that what they think is that it was a derailed train tank car that was in the mix and some coals had spilled from the train car.
+No, maybe it was, but what they think is that it was a derailed train tank car that was in the mix and some coals had spilled from the train car.
+Classic.

 Honestly, I'm trying not to go too dark because,